tssgery/RaspberryPints/README.md

 Changes include:

+0.4.0
+* Added Session IPA to list of beer styles

 0.3.0
 * Made sure that application logos are stored in data directory
 * Downloads brewery images and stores locally if possible